xxxajk/testMultitask/README.md

 	xmem2 multitasking

 IMPORTANT REQUIREMENTS!
-1. An Arduino Mega1280 or Mega2560.
+1. An Arduino Mega1280 or Mega2560 or Teensy++ 2.0.
 2. Populated external BANKED RAM: Andy Brown or Rugged Circuits RAM shield.

-My development platform is Arduino Mega1280, and Rugged Circuits QuadRAM.
+My development platform is Arduino Mega1280/Mega2560/Teensy++2.0, and Rugged Circuits QuadRAM.
 I do not own the Andy Brown shield.
-If you do, you may need to do some adjustments.
+You may need to do some adjustments for hardware I do not own.
+If you want to send me an Andy Brown shield, that would help me support you better.
 Patches are welcome, of course.
 </pre>